CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 ### 1.1 Introduction

 Malicious programs are programs that typically perform malicious functions on the IT system without the knowledge and consent of the user or owner of an IT system.
-These capabilities can cover a wide range, from espionage to ransomware, to the sabotage and destruction of information or even devices.
+These capabilities can cover a wide range, from espionage to ransomware to sabotaging and destroying information or even devices.

 Malicious programs can generally occur on all operating systems and IT systems.
 In addition to classic IT systems such as clients and servers, these also include mobile devices such as smartphones.
 Network components such as routers, industrial control systems and even IoT devices, such as networked cameras, are also frequently endangered by malicious programs.